Upon waking up today, I found out that a new version of System Center Configuration Manager (SCCM) had been released, SCCM 1906!

 Below is a screenshot of CMPivot:

 Dashboard for Delivery Optimization

-It is now possible to view how much client data is retrieved from Delivery Optimization.
+It is now possible to view how much client data is retrieved from Delivery Optimization in the SCCM console.

 Windows Virtual Desktop support

 Replacing Microsoft Azure Remote App, Windows Virtual Desktop is Microsofts new Azure-based service for running applications in the cloud.

 One great benefit of implementing Windows Virtual Desktop is that you receive free extended Windows 7 security updates until 2023.